 Museums to Visit in Bremen

-There are a number of museums to visit on your weekend in Bremen!
+There are several museums in Bremen!
 If the weather isn’t great, it is the perfect way to spend some time indoors.
-I am not the most into museums, but these ones are pretty cool.

 - The Kunsthalle Bremen is an art Gallery with various artworks from the Renaissance period to the modern day.
 Located close to the Bremen Old Town on what is referred to as the “Culture Mile.”